EmeraldAGreen/PWA-text-editor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# JATE: PWA Text Editor
+# JATE: Just Another Text Editor

 ## Description
-This project is a text editor that runs in the browser and meets the PWA criteria.
+This project is a text editor that runs in the browser and meets the progressive web app (PWA) criteria.

 ## Table of Contents
 * [Installation](#installation)